OmarShehata/works-in-progress/codeday-memetics-internship.md

 Can also try it on bluesky datasets as a control group.

+**(3) TODO: the "how are you feeling today" app**

+This is more of an art project, but it can easily go viral and be used for lots of different experiments.
+This contributes to (1) explaining to the general public how semantic embeddings work

+**(4) TODO: real-time CSV to 2D embeddings map**

+Can do it either with maplibre or nomic atlas.
+Similar in spirit to the "how are you feeling" app but more interoperable.

 ## Background reading

+- [Open source semantic embedding, search & clustering in NodeJS](https://dev.to/omar4ur/open-source-semantic-embedding-search-clustering-in-nodejs-23om) - useful for reference for what semantic embeddings are and how to generate them
 - [How we crowdsourced 5 million tweets](https://omarshehata.substack.com/p/twitter-shut-off-api-access-users) and the long term vision of that project.

 See especially the [attributes & language API](https://developers.perspectiveapi.com/s/about-the-api-attributes-and-languages?language=en_US#bridging) that [Andy_Matuschak](https://x.com/andy_matuschak/status/1780739603617739234) discussed wanting to see someone prototype (no one has yet!!!)